What Kids Want in a Coach

 Pauline, 12, said she'd be upbeat and encourage her players to lead a balanced life.
 "I would not have favorites," she said.
 "I also would tell them that sports aren't their only matter in life, that they have to focus on family and schoolwork, too."

 Kristen, 12, said this: "I would be tough, but know when to stop and let them enjoy their sport."

-Cobi said if he's a coach someday, he'd let everyone play, even the players who are not the best.
+Cobi sounds like a great coach in the making.
+If he's a coach someday, he'd let everyone play, even the players who are not the best.
 Why?
 "That's how they will become better."